derek-graves/cs1-assignments/topic2-functions/vacation/README.md

 So your plan is to write a number of functions that help you calculate the total cost of a vacation.
 Here are the functions you'll need to write:

 1. `hotelCost`
-   parameters
-   - nights: the number of nights you'll stay
+   - param: `nights` - the number of nights you'll stay
-   - nightlyRate: the cost of the hotel per night
+   - param: `nightlyRate` - the cost of the hotel per night

 ### Learning Targets